gjermundgaraba/bjaanes.github.io/_posts/2016-04-10-smart-home-series-part-6-openhab.md

 <!--more-->
 &nbsp;

-I mentioned <a href="http://gjermundbjaanes.com/smart-home-series-part-5-grove-and-mqtt-message-cataloger/" target="_blank">last time</a> that I created a MQTT-message-cataloger that would save all these values to a database.
+I mentioned [last time]({{ site.baseurl}}/smart-home-series-part-5-grove-and-mqtt-message-cataloger/){:target="_blank"} that I created a MQTT-message-cataloger that would save all these values to a database.
 The plan _was_ to pick to values up from something else and show them in some sort of dashboard.

 I have changed my mind.
 There is a great existing tool that seems to fit all my needs: OpenHAB.